 - The Trust will ensure that all staff members undergo safeguarding and child protection (including online safety) training at induction.
-This is mandatory and will include - the child protection policy; - the behaviour policy; - the staff behaviour policy (sometimes called a code of conduct); - the safeguarding response to children who go missing from education; and - the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies). (see KCSIE (2022)) - Will receive appropriate safeguarding and child protection (including online safety) refresher training at least on annually (via formal training, email e-bulletins and staff meetings). - All staff must complete FGM awareness training and will understand their legal duty under the Mandatory Reporting Duty. - All staff must complete PREVENT awareness training.
-This is to ensure that they can comply with the legal expectations under the PREVENT duty. - Staff training includes clear reference to internal whistleblowing policy and guidance for escalating concerns. - The Trust board will complete training annually to ensure that all board members have a sound understanding of safeguarding and can support and challenge effectively.
-In addition, the Trust board should be aware of their obligations under the Human Rights Act 1998 21, the Equality Act 2010 and their local multiagency safeguarding arrangements.
+This is mandatory and will include - the child protection policy; - the behaviour policy; - the staff behaviour policy (sometimes called a code of conduct); - the safeguarding response to children who go missing from education; and - the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies). (see KCSIE (2023)) - Will receive appropriate safeguarding and child protection (including online safety) refresher training at least on annually (via formal training, email e-bulletins and staff meetings). - All staff must complete FGM awareness training and will understand their legal duty under the Mandatory Reporting Duty. - All staff must complete PREVENT awareness training.
+This is to ensure that they can comply with the legal expectations under the PREVENT duty. - Staff training includes clear reference to internal whistleblowing policy and guidance for escalating concerns. - For school within the Trust that have a LGB full safeguarding training will be carried out annually.
+The Trust board will also complete training annually to ensure that all board members have a sound understanding of safeguarding and can support and challenge effectively.

+In addition the Trust board should be aware of their obligations under the Human Rights Act 1998 21, the Equality Act 2010 22 and their local multiagency safeguarding arrangements.